guido57/PlayingOctopus/README.md

 ## New Version without a Server

 The development of a new version - not needing an external server - is in progress.
-it consists in putting 10000 MIDI files and their coresponding 10000 MP3 into a 32 GB SD card, read by the ESP32.
+it consists in putting 163000 MIDI files and their coresponding 63000 MP3 into a 32 GB SD card, read by the ESP32.
+* The 63000 MP3 occupy 24 GB (6MBytes each - sampled at 8KHz anche their bitrate is 16 kbit/sec)
+* The 63000 MIDI occupy 1,5GB (24 KBytes each)